Plasmonic metamaterial

 The properties stem from the unique structure of the metal-dielectric composites, with features smaller than the wavelength of light separated by subwavelength distances.
 Light hitting such a metamaterial is transformed into surface plasmon polaritons, which are shorter in wavelength than the incident light.

 Plasmonic materials

 Plasmonic materials are metals or metal-like materials that exhibit negative real permittivity.
-Most common plasmonic materials are gold and silver.
+The most common plasmonic materials are gold and silver.
 However, many other materials show metal-like optical properties in specific wavelength ranges.
 Various research groups are experimenting with different approaches to make plasmonic materials that exhibit lower losses and tunable optical properties.

 Negative index

 Plasmonic metamaterials are realizations of materials first proposed by Victor Veselago, a Russian theoretical physicist, in 1967.
 Also known as left-handed or negative index materials, Veselago theorized that they would exhibit optical properties opposite to those of glass or air.
 In negative index materials energy is transported in a direction opposite to that of propagating wavefronts, rather than paralleling them, as is the case in positive index materials.

 Normally, light traveling from, say, air into water bends upon passing through the normal (a plane perpendicular to the surface) and entering the water.
 In contrast, light reaching a negative index material through air would not cross the normal.
 Rather, it would bend the opposite way.

 Negative refraction was first reported for microwave and infrared frequencies.
 A negative refractive index in the optical range was first demonstrated in 2005 by Shalaev et al. (at the telecom wavelength λ = 1.5 μm) and by Brueck et al. (at λ = 2 μm) at nearly the same time.
 In 2007, a collaboration between the California Institute of Technology, and the NIST reported narrow band, negative refraction of visible light in two dimensions.

 To create this response, incident light couples with the undulating, gas-like charges (plasmons) normally on the surface of metals.
 This photon-plasmon interaction results in SPPs that generate intense, localized optical fields.
 The waves are confined to the interface between metal and insulator.
 This narrow channel serves as a transformative guide that, in effect, traps and compresses the wavelength of incoming light to a fraction of its original value.

 Nanomechanical systems incorporating metamaterials exhibit negative radiation pressure.

 Light falling on conventional materials, with a positive index of refraction, exerts a positive pressure, meaning that it can push an object away from the light source.
 In contrast, illuminating negative index metamaterials should generate a negative pressure that pulls an object toward light.